 Cancer has an incubation period, but the incidence increases with age.
-Generally speaking, among young people under 40 years old, the incidence of cancer is at a low level; after 40 years old, the incidence of cancer begins to rise rapidly, and the incidence of cancer is mainly concentrated in people over 60 years old; the probability of cancer reach its peak after 80 years old.
+Generally speaking, among young people under 40 years old, the incidence of cancer is at a low level; after 40 years old, the incidence of cancer begins to rise rapidly, and the incidence of cancer is mainly concentrated in people over 60 years old; the probability of cancer reaches its peak after 80 years old.

 Sixty percent of cancers are associated with unhealthy lifestyles.
 The three major cancer associations in the United States (American Cancer Society, World Cancer Research Foundation, and National Cancer Institute) have summarized the following five important anti-cancer recommendations to minimize the risk of cancer.